Special Measures for the Mohawks of Kahnawake

 To benefit from this QST exemption, a Kahnawake Mohawk must show two pieces of identification:

-- his or her Certificate of Indian Status issued by Indigenous and Northern Affairs Canada, which contains the following:
+- his or her Certificate of Indian Status issued by Indigenous Services Canada which contains the following:

-- the registry number (band number) starting with 0700 or 0701 or, if the registry group on the certificate is “Caughnawaga,” the three- or four-digit registry number
+- the registry number (band number) starting with 0700 or 0701 or, if the registry group on the certificate is “Caughnawaga,” the three- or four-digit registry number; and

 - one of the following:

-- his or her Québec health insurance card
+- his or her Québec health insurance card, or

 You must enter the purchaser's name and Certificate of Indian Status number on each invoice or other document attesting to the sale.
 You must also keep proof that the sale was made to a Kahnawake Mohawk.